 For those wanting a more practical sock, or who are simply a little bit more modest, stick on some secret socks or shoe liners.
 These do the hard graft of an everyday sock, but without all the showing off.

-They come in a range of sizes from pairs that just peak out over your trainers and reach below the ankle, to totally invisible socks that cover the balls and heel and not much else.
+They come in a range of sizes from pairs that just peak out over your trainers and cover the balls and heel and not much else.

 They’ll keep your feet dry and fresh without taking away from your overall look.